Depreciation

 Claiming and Reporting Depreciation

-Consequently, bonus depreciation and §179 expensing must also be claimed on Form 4562.
-Afterwards the amount of depreciation can just be listed on the appropriate line in Schedule C, Profit or Loss from Business.
+Consequently, SDA and §179 expensing must also be claimed on Form 4562.
+Afterwards, the depreciation amount can just be listed on the appropriate line in Schedule C, Profit or Loss from Business.

 An employee claiming auto expenses must use Form 2106, Employee Business Expenses to claim depreciation for a motor vehicle used for business.
 Form 8829, Expenses for Business Use of Your Home must be used to claim depreciation for a home office in which the self-employed worker owns the home.
 Depreciation of rental buildings is reported on Schedule E, Supplemental Income and Loss.
 For buildings placed in service in the current tax year for which the taxpayer is claiming rental income on Schedule E, Form 4562 must be used to claim depreciation on the buildings.
 If the buildings were placed in service before the current tax year, then the depreciation is simply entered directly on Schedule E. If rental losses are claimed on Schedule E, then the depreciation may have to be included on Form 8582, Passive Activity Loss Limitations to determine net passive activity income or loss.